Early Hearing Detection and Intervention Program

 - Faxing a referral to 860-571-6853.

 Children begin learning speech and language from birth.
-Research shows that children who are deaf or hard of hearing who get early intervention services may develop better language skills than those who don’t.
+Research shows that children who are deaf or hard of hearing who get early intervention supports may develop better language skills than those who don’t.

 What other medical services and tests will my baby need?